Fuel truck crashes into plane wing at New York's LaGuardia Airport

 Get breaking news alerts and special reports.
 The news and stories that matter, delivered weekday mornings.

-A fuel truck crashed into the wing of an airplane filled with passengers readying to fly from LaGuardia Airport in New York to Miami Friday morning, officials said.
+A fuel truck crashed into the wing of a Miami-bound airplane filled with passengers at LaGuardia Airport in New York Friday morning, officials said.

 American Airlines flight 1249, which was scheduled to take off at 5:55 a.m., was struck at 6:51 a.m. while at the gate, according to the Port Authority of New York and New Jersey.
 The plane had 172 passengers on board.
 No injuries were reported.